INB422C International Strategy

 INB422C cannot be combined with INB422 International Strategy.

 Requirements for course approval

 Students will be expected to be prepared for, and active, in class discussions, including team presentations and discussion of case material.
 Class attendance is therefore mandatory, where students are allowed to miss two classes.
 (An absence from three lectures will result in having to write an essay, and an absence of four lectures in being excluded from the course).
-In addition to regular attendance all students must be involved in at least one of their team presentations and one term paper.
+In addition to regular attendance, all students must be involved in contributing to the term paper and final presentation.